matter-labs/zksync-wallet-vue/README.md

 >-contract &nbsp;🚀

 ## Released features

+✅ Project moved to the typescript;

+✅ Tests added;

 ✅ ETH and ERC20 token transfers with instant confirmations and 10 min finality on L1;